-If you are still dissatisfied after your complaint has been through the water company procedure and you’ve sought help from CCWater, you may be eligible to take your concerns to the Water Redress Scheme (WATRS).
+If you are still not happy after our involvement in your complaint you can apply to the Water Redress Scheme (WATRS).

 WATRS’ address is:

 70 Fleet Street